Easy Steps To Grow Calendula In A Container

 Yellow flower clusters make up the blooms which are present.
-A flower head (capitulum) with a diameter of 4 to 7 cm is present on the inflorescence, and two rows of hairy bracts encircle it.
+A flower head (capitulum) with a 4 to 7-cm diameter is present on the inflorescence, and two rows of hairy bracts encircle it.
 A solitary ray of florets surrounds the disc florets in the center of wild plants.
-Darker coloured disc florets are present.
+Darker-coloured disc florets are present.

 2. Radio Extra